“What kind of legacy will you leave behind? How will you be remembered? What will your children and your children’s children say about you?”

-These questions for Clients may seem to be outside the realm of financial advice - too intense, deep and profound to ask during a meeting about their financial needs.
-But if Clients are accumulating assets without considering their legacy, answering these questions can lay the foundation for an estate and legacy plan, including intergenerational wealth transfers.
+These questions for clients may seem to be outside the realm of financial advice - too intense, deep and profound to ask during a meeting about their financial needs.
+But if clients are accumulating assets without considering their legacy, answering these questions can lay the foundation for an estate and legacy plan, including intergenerational wealth transfers.

-While having a will is important for Clients’ legacies, it’s equally important to ensure that their money ends up in the hands of their intended recipients.
+While having a will is important for clients’ legacies, it’s equally important to ensure that their money ends up in the hands of how they planned.
 Clients need to discuss their legacies more and take action to make sure their final wishes are followed according to their wishes.

-Wealth products with guarantees can provide secure, tax-efficient and dependable pathways for Clients to leave their mark.
+Wealth products with guarantees can provide secure, tax-efficient and dependable pathways for clients to leave their mark.
 One example is segregated fund contracts, also known as guaranteed investment funds (GIFs).
 They can provide insurance benefits, such as the ability to name beneficiaries and bypass probate.

 Consider the GIFs wealth solution

 With GIFs, in the “getting ready for retirement” stage, Clients can participate in the markets but still have protection for legacy goals.
-For Clients in retirement, GIFs can help cover lifestyle expenses, as well as providing guarantees and the potential for investment growth.
+For clients in retirement, GIFs can help cover lifestyle expenses, as well as providing guarantees and the potential for investment growth.

 - a 100% death benefit guarantee – the greater of the death benefit guarantee or the contract’s market value at death,